 The award will be given annually and will run for a six-month period.
 Candidates will submit an application for review by a selection committee coordinated by the Trust.

-- The awardee will be paired with a mentor for periodic discussion and reflection.
+- The recipient will be paired with a mentor for periodic discussion and reflection.
 This mentorship is intended to provide a venue for inquiry and self-evaluation, and a bridge to the professional dance community.
 The mentor will receive an honorarium from the Trust.

 - .
-The awardee will be invited to participate free of charge in periodic Cunningham repertory and chance operations workshops both to deepen their understanding of Cunningham’s work, and to develop their professional skills.
+The recipient will be invited to participate free of charge in periodic Cunningham repertory and chance operations workshops both to deepen their understanding of Cunningham’s work, and to develop their professional skills.
 The awardee will also be encouraged to participate in other workshops in the city.

-- The awardee will be given access to Cunningham archival materials (video, choreographic notes, photographs, performance records, etc.).
+- The recipient will be given access to Cunningham archival materials (video, choreographic notes, photographs, performance records, etc.).
 Guidance in studying and analyzing these materials will be offered, including introductions to individuals with expertise in particular areas of interest.

 - Applicants must be dance artists who self-identify as BIPOC (Black, Indigenous, people of color)